Berthran/monty/README.md

 # monty
-Stack and Queues - LIFO, FIFO
+## Stack and Queues - LIFO, FIFO

+The goal of this project is to create an interpreter for Monty ByteCodes file.